publishpress/PublishPress-Capabilities/readme.txt

   * Update : Only enforce pp_administer_content when Permission plugin is active, #1301
   * Fixed : Menu conflict with Learndash on a multisite, #1286
   * Update : Replace "Update Role" with "Save Changes", #1283
-  * Fixed : Roles bulk delete not working, #1259
+  * Fixed : Save Changes button in wrong place, #1303
   * Fixed : PHP Fatal error: Uncaught TypeError: Illegal offset type in isset or empty, #1290
   * Update : Translation Updates for Capabilities 2.18.0, #1278